Unforgettable light show & traditions

-reflections of Pisa on the Arno
+Reflections of the city on the Arno

 The San Ranieri Regatta

-the long-standing competition within the city
+A long-standing competition within the city

 The Battle of the Bridge

-a thousand year challenge
+A thousand year challenge

-If you plan to stay longer than just one night, especially if you would like to attend both the Luminara and the Regatta, take a look at this page that offers special deals and accommodations.
+Just a reminder that all of these events are very popular and draw thousands of visitors every year: if you plan to attend any of them, keep in mind that the city will be crowded and traffic will be extremely chaotic.
+If you plan to stay longer than just one night, think ahead and reserve early, especially if you would like to attend both the Luminara and the Regatta Take a look at this page that offers accommodations in Pisa.